terraform-redhat/terraform-rhcs-rosa-hcp/README.md

 - account-iam-resource: Handles the provisioning of Identity and Access Management (IAM) resources required for managing access and permissions in the AWS account associated with the ROSA HCP cluster.
 - idp: Responsible for configuring Identity Providers (IDPs) within the ROSA HCP cluster, faciliting seamless integration with external authentication system such as Github (GH), GitLab, Google, HTPasswd, LDAP and OpenID Connect (OIDC).
 - machine-pool: Facilitates the management of machine pools within the ROSA HCP cluster, enabling users to scale resources and adjust specifications based on workload demands.
-- oidc-config-and-provider: Manages the configuration of OpenID Connect (OIDC) hosted files and providers for ROSA HCP clusters, enaling secure authentication and access control mechanisms for operator roles.
+- oidc-config-and-provider: Manages the configuration of OpenID Connect (OIDC) hosted files and providers for ROSA HCP clusters, enabling secure authentication and access control mechanisms for operator roles.
 - operator-roles: Oversees the management of roles assigned to operators within the ROSA HCP cluster, enabling to perform required actions with appropriate permissions on the lifecyle of a cluster.
 - rosa-cluster-hcp: Handles the core configuration and provisioning of the ROSA HCP cluster, including cluster networking, security settings and other essential components.
 - vpc: Handles the configuration and provisioning of the Virtucal Private Cloud (VPC) infrastracture required for hosting the ROSA HCP cluster and it's associated resources.